Naomi Shihab Nye

-Naomi Shihab Nye (نعومي شهاب ناي; born March 12, 1952) is an American poet, editor, songwriter, and novelist.
+Naomi Shihab Nye (نعومي شهاب ناي; born March 12, 1952) is a Palestinian American poet, editor, songwriter, and novelist.
 Born to a Palestinian father and an American mother, she began composing her first poetry at the age of six.
-In total, she has published or contributed to over 30 volumes of poetry.
+In total, she has published more than thirty-five books and contributed to hundreds of others.
 Her works include poetry, young-adult fiction, picture books, and novels.
-Nye received the 2013 NSK Neustadt Prize for Children's Literature in honor of her entire body of work as a writer, and in 2019 the Poetry Foundation designated her the Young People's Poet Laureate for the 2019–21 term.
+Nye has received numerous awards throughout her career, including the 2013 NSK Neustadt Prize for Children's Literature, served as the Poetry Foundation's Young People's Poet Laureate for the 2019–22 terms, and, in 2024, she received the Wallace Stevens Award and the Texas Writers Award.

 Early life

-Naomi Shihab Nye is a poet and songwriter born in 1952 to a Palestinian father, who worked as a journalist, editor and writer, and American mother, who worked as a Montessori school teacher.
+Naomi Shihab Nye is a poet and songwriter born in 1952 to a Palestinian father, Aziz Shihab, who worked as a journalist, editor and writer, and American mother, Miriam Allwardt Shihab, an artist who worked as a Montessori school teacher.
 Her father grew up in Palestine.
-He and his family became refugees in 1948, when the state of Israel was created.
+He and his family became refugees in the 1948 Nakba, when the state of Israel was created.
 She has said her father "seemed a little shell-shocked when I was a child."

 She grew up initially in Ferguson, St. Louis County, Missouri.
-In 1966, when Nye was 14, the family moved to the West Bank, Palestine when her father's mother was sick.
+Her mother studied under Philip Guston and Max Beckmann at Washington University in St. Louis.
+In 1966, when Nye was 14, the family moved to the West Bank, then part of Jordan.
 After less than a year, before the 1967 Six-Day War occurred, they moved to San Antonio, Texas.

 Nye graduated from Robert E. Lee High School, where she was editor of the literary magazine.
-She earned a BA in English and world religions from Trinity University in 1974 and has lived in San Antonio ever since.
+She earned a BA in English and world religions from Trinity University in 1974 and continued to live and work in San Antonio thereafter.